kevinyang1/climatecontours_edit_labels/README.md

 Firefox by navigating to Tools->Page Info).
 If it is not, be sure that SSI are enabled (see above for enabling authconfig in Apache).

-Make sure that your images have read permissions on your web server and folders in the "Annotations" folder have write permissions.
+Make sure that your **images have read permissions** on your web server and **folders in the "Annotations" folder have write permissions**.
 Also, "annotationCache/TmpAnnotations" needs to have write permissions.

+* Configure `annotationTools/perl/submit.cgi` to write images to the location of choice and set its ownership to www-data

 ### LOADING DATA AND TOOL FUNCTIONALITY: